 Planned Parenthood president Cecile Richards welcomed the ruling.
 "A dangerous and blatantly unconstitutional law like Arizona's abortion ban should have never passed in the first place.
 Today, the court did the right thing.”

 Direct abortion is always intrinsically evil (as is the direct, intentional killing of any innocent human life), and so all possible legal restrictions are welcomed.

 But of course, Arizona’s law and others like it are only the beginning.
 Let’s be clear: the pro-life movement’s legal goal, at least as the Catholic Church is concerned, is for all abortions to be illegal.
 As far as pro-choicers see laws like this as only the beginning of restrictions on abortion that will be advocated by pro-lifers, they are absolutely correct.

 There is ultimately no middle position.
-Either abortion is killing of an innocent human life and is always wrong, or it’s just like going to the dentist.
+Either abortion is killing of an innocent human life and is always wrong, or it’s .
 Partial bans such as the one just struck down in Arizona are temporary stop-gaps until the country comes down firmly on one side or the other – and hopefully on the pro-life side.

 Brantly Millegan is an Assistant Editor for Aleteia.
 He is also Co-Founder and Co-Editor of Second Nature, Co-Director of the International Institute for the Study of Technology and Christianity, and is working on a M.A. in Theology at the St. Paul Seminary School of Divinity.
 He lives with his wife and three children in South St. Paul, MN.
 His personal website is brantlymillegan.com.